pushou/NuShellPublic/README.md

 # Public NuShell Script
 ## security
-GenCommandnu. script generate a NuShell command.
+### GenCommand.nu script that generates a NuShell command.

 This command is built from reading different type of security logs :
 - suricata eve.json